chemzqm/vim-iterm2-start/Readme.md

     iTerm window

     * -dir=...     run command in given directory
-    * -title=...   set lable for iTerm2
+    * -title=...   set label for iTerm2
     * -no-wait     disable the default prompt of `press enter to continue` on command error

 * `[!]ItermStartTab [options] {command}`